azvoleff/so-simple-theme/_posts/2014-04-24-glcm-0-3-1-released.md

 at your R command prompt to download the latest CRAN release.

-This version fixes a bug in handling windows sizes other than the default 3x3 window size, adds additional test cases, and performs more validation on user input to the `glcm` function.
+This version fixes a bug in handling window sizes other than the default 3x3 window size, adds additional test cases, and performs more validation on user input to the `glcm` function.
 See the [NEWS](http://cran.r-project.org/web/packages/glcm/NEWS) file for more details.